abelsiqueira/abelsiqueira.github.io-old/_posts/en/2014-11-22-academic-path.markdown

 to learn.
 The work was completed by 2008.

-In 2008, having interest in the academic path, I decided to "rush" some disciplines of the post-graduate level.
+In 2008, having interest in the academic path, I decided to "rush" some teaching of the post-graduate level.
 I rushed two in the first semester, and one in the second.
-The disciplines rushed were "Matrices", which is a discipline about theoretical properties of matrices, norms, eigenvalues, linear systems, and decompositions, with some algorithmic considerations, but no programming.
+The teaching rushed were "Matrices", which is a discipline about theoretical properties of matrices, norms, eigenvalues, linear systems, and decompositions, with some algorithmic considerations, but no programming.
 The other was "Numerical Methods for Linear Algebra", which is basically the